Each of us longs to express who we are, what we think and how we feel. But how often do we? From my perch I see more being repressed than expressed.

 Click here for more info and/or to order this book.

 About the Author

 Susan Ann Darley is the author of The Art of Becoming Visible, which offers practical marketing tools to artists and is a direct result of The Art of Becoming Visible classes she taught for five years.
 She is also the author of The Power of Constructive Love.
 She specializes in helping people use and market their talents through creativity coaching and writing and she also coaches businesses.
 She offers a complimentary coaching session by phone.
 For more information about Susan's services, her free daily Creative Insights via e-mail, visit www.susananndarley.com or phone 805-845-3036.
-Susan also writes a blog at http://creatingabetterworld.wordpress.com/
+Susan blogs at creatingabetterworld.wordpress.com/